commercialhaskell/stackage/CURATORS.md

 * __Skipping tests and benchmarks__ If the upper bound is only in a test suite or benchmark, you can add the relevant package to skipped-tests or skipped-benchmarks.
 For example, if conduit had an upper bound on criterion for a benchmark, you could added conduit as a skipped benchmark.
 * __Excluding packages__ In an extreme case of a non-responsive maintainer, you can remove the package entirely from Stackage.
 We try to avoid that whenever possible

+## Updating the content of the Docker image used for building

+### Adding Debian packages for required system tools or libraries
+Additional (non-Haskell) system libraries or tools should be added to `stackage/debian-bootstrap.sh`.
+Committing the changes should trigger a DOckerHub.
+Normally only the master branch needs to be updated since new packages are not added to the current lts release.

-## Upgrading GHC versions
+### Upgrading GHC version
 The Dockerfile contains information on which GHC versions should be used.
 You can modify it and push it to Github to trigger a DockerHub build.
 The master branch is used for nightlies, and the lts branch for LTS.

+### Getting the new image to the build server
 Once a new Docker image is available, you'll need to pull it onto the stackage-build server (see below).
 Instead of pulling an unbounded number of images, I typically just delete all of the old images and let the new ones get downloaded: